glossary

 Why the coverage end date matters

-The date coverage ends is usually more useful than the date a user first hears about the change.
+The date coverage ends is usually more useful than the date you first hear about the change.
 Notices, plan documents, and official Marketplace guidance should be checked before relying on a planning date.

 How COBRA changes the comparison